 Diet: This is one confusing area.
 Diet regimes can vary considerably depending on many factors including lifestyle, age and genetics.
-I like the “Mediterranean diet”.
 I try and avoid the hidden “killer” foods such as those laden with sugar and sugary carbs and am picky about protein choices.
 (Without trying or intending to lose weight, in a short period I lost 10 lbs, and 2 pant and jacket sizes.)
 I also try intermittent fasting, seeking to have 12-16 hours between dinner and breakfast the next day.
 (I can’t bring myself to do the longer and more frequent intermittent fasts many health experts recommend.)
 I know people that use continuous glucose monitors (CGMs) such as the new Levels product, but I haven’t been convinced yet on the need for one.

 Supplements: Many health experts have repeatedly recommended the use of certain supplements to improve health and longevity, There is no single set of supplements that work best for everyone.
 Here again health, age, genetics and other factors can influence what might work best for you.
 Some supplements that are generally touted as beneficial could actually have the opposite effects depending on a person’s unique circumstances including health and genetics and could cause adverse interactions with medications, so some advice as to what would work best for you is something to look into.
-My goal has been to focus on energy, cognition, overall health, immunity, and longevity.
+My goal has been to focus on energy, cognition, overall health, and longevity.
 Here are some supplements you might consider looking into for yourself.